Maxim-Pekov/bank_security_console/README.md

 - [ ]    `pip install -r requirements.txt`

-5. Create new file in main directory `.env`, where you will write your DATABASE_URL, DEBUG
+5. Create new file in main directory `.env`, where you will write your DATABASE_URL, DEBUG, SECRET_KEY
 - Replace the variables `( postgres, USER, PASSWORD, HOST, PORT, NAME )` with your own.
 - [ ]    `DATABASE_URL = postgres://USER:PASSWORD@HOST:PORT/NAME`